 Regional Stormwater Monitoring Program

 The Regional Stormwater Monitoring Program has been in operation since 1996.
 The goal of the initial permit term (1996-2001) was to capture and analyze runoff data from smaller, single land use watersheds.
 While the analysis of those samples indicated the runoff characteristics of each specific land use, the data was not sufficient to characterize the impacts on receiving streams.
-The primary goal of the second permit term (2006 - 2010) was to determine long-term trends and assess the impact of stormwater discharge on receiving stream quality.
-This data will also serve as a baseline for future analysis.
-The participating entities are in a third permit term (2011 - 2016) to continue the assessment of urban impact on receiving stream water quality and to document any improvement from best management practice implementation.
+The primary goal of subsequent program terms has been to determine long-term trends water quality, assess urban impact on receiving streams, and to document improvements to water quality from the implementation of best management practices.